alonmar/alonmar/README.md

 - 😍 I love learning
 - 🌱 I’m currently learning MLOps
-- 2023 Goals:
+- 2024 Goals:
-  - 🤓 best mlops skills
+  - 🤓 learn RAG and Open-Source LLMs
 - 🤔 I’m looking for help with the development flow of a machine learning project
 - 💬 Ask me about R, Machine Learning, Python and cryptocurrencies
 - ⚡ Fun fact: I can identify many star constellations ✨✨